- Actor Allusion:

-- Unintentional Period Piece: The series was made in the early 2000s and it shows: No one has smart phones or, heck, the majority of the populace dont even have standard cell phones yet, DVDs and CDs are frequently referenced, MP3 players are still a recent commodity, flatscreens weren't a thing yet so computers and TVs are still CRT models and some characters even still use VHS.
+- Technology Marches On: The series was made in the early 2000s and it shows: No one has smart phones or, heck, the majority of the populace dont even have standard cell phones yet, DVDs and CDs are frequently referenced, MP3 players are still a recent commodity, flatscreens weren't a thing yet so computers and TVs are still CRT models and some characters even still use VHS.

 - What Could Have Been:

 - Originally, they wanted Static to team-up with Black Lightning.
 But rights complications got in the way — hence the Expy Soul Power instead.